Edouard99/MixedRealityPuzzleGame/README.md

 * [Setup Unity and Azure](#setup-unity-and-azure)

 ## Introduction
 This project aims to develop a puzzle game for Mixed Reality Environment as Hololens 2 (on which I have worked).
-This puzzle game challenges the user to solve 3d holographic puzzle game.
+This puzzle game challenges the user to solve 3d holographic puzzle games.
 There is 3 different level of difficulty.
 A tutorial is also implemented to teach the user how to interact with Holographic pieces.

 <p align="center">
   <img alt="Game" title="Game" src="./Media/game_Moment.jpg" width="450">